gianniprocida/api-orchestrator-simple/README.md

 ```

-## Create the Flask Python Api
+## Create the API-Genre and the API-Region

-Go the folder `source-api-region` and then run the folling command:
+Navigate to the `souce-api-genre` and run the two commands:

 ```
 docker build -f Dockerfile -t <yourDockerHub>/api-genre:v1.0